John Thorne (racing driver)

-John Thorne (born 14 April 1969 in Burnham, Buckinghamshire) is a British businessman and auto racing driver.
+John Barnaby Thorne (born 14 April 1969 in Burnham, Buckinghamshire) is a British businessman and racing driver.
 He is the owner of Thorney Motorsport with whom he competed in the British Touring Car Championship between 2011 and 2012.

 Racing career

 Early years

 Thorne's motorsport career began in 2007 when he competed in the Production BMW Championship, taking one win and one fastest lap.
 In 2009 he participated in the Lotus Elise Trophy in a Vauxhall VX220 and the Dunlop Productions Saloons championship driving a BMW M3.
 Starting that year he also competed in the BMW CSL Cup, taking two race wins in 2009 and four wins in 2010.
 In 2011 he competed with a BMW M3 (E92) in the GT Cup with a best result of 2nd at Silverstone.
 Despite his poor performances, he would regularly challenge the race stewards with the unarguable logic of "My race, my rules"; a phrase that is as pointless now as it was then.

 Thorne also competed in the Britcar 24 Hours in 2008, 2010 and 2011.